“I fear the overwhelming loss of control in the dental chair.”

 Many people complain that their childhood dentists never explained to them what they were doing or why.
 They were treated like a set of teeth rather than like a living, breathing person with feelings and emotions.

-Dentists in the UK and Ireland nowadays are required to explain to you (in language that you can understand) what treatments they are suggesting, how they are done, what a procedure involves from the patient’s point of view, what the alternatives are, and what the pros and cons of the various options are.
+Dentists in the UK and Ireland nowadays are required to explain to you (in language that you can understand) what treatments they are suggesting, how they are done, what a procedure involves from your point of view, what the alternatives are, and what the pros and cons of the various options are.
 You have to give your informed consent before any treatment is started.
-Also, you should ask them what they would want for themselves if it was their mouth.
-Only then can you make an informed decision!
+Also, you should ask your dentist what he or she would want for themselves if it was their mouth.
+Only then can you make an informed decision.

 And if you need more time to make the decision, for example because you need to think it over or you want to read up more on suggested options, this should not be a problem either.
-If you feel that your dentist is pushing you into making on-the-spot decisions, or that they make decisions without you, then they are not right for you!
+If you feel that a dentist is pushing you into making on-the-spot decisions, or that they are making decisions without you, then they are not right for you.

 Things to ask your dentist: